Syedaaneesa/Auto-Rehab/README.md

 The site was deployed on a **secure WordPress hosting environment**, with:

-Automated backup system configured to safeguard data integrity
+Automated backup system configured to safeguard data integrity → Automated backup solution set up to ensure complete data safety and reliability.

-Continuous plugin and theme updates for optimal performance
+Continuous plugin and theme updates for optimal performance → Regular plugin and theme updates maintained for peak website performance.

-Advanced security protocols implemented for maximum protection
+Advanced security protocols implemented for maximum protection → Enhanced security measures deployed to provide top-level protection.
 ---

 ## 📚 Learnings & Takeaways